Mariana Aylwin: Biography

 Since 1972, Aylwin has been married to the historian Carlos Bascuñán, with whom she had four children, including the actress Paz Bascuñán.
 She completed his secondary studies at the Santa Úrsula College in the capital city Santiago de Chile.
 Once received, she studied pedagogy in History, Geography and Civic Education at the Pontifical Catholic University of Chile (PUC), graduating in 1976.
 Later, she obtained a scholarship from the Ibero-American Institute of Cooperation in Madrid.

 In 1987, in the late of Augusto Pinochet's regime, she joined to his father's party: the Christian Democracy, organization which reached the proclaiming of Patricio Aylwin as presidencial candidate for the 1989 Chilean presidential election that he won with support from the Socialist Party (PS), the Party for Democracy (PPD), the Radical Party (PR), Humanist Party and other minor faction from these parties; all of them formed part from the centre-left coalition Concertación de Partidos por la Democracia which governed Chile during 20 years (1990–2010).

 In 1993, Aylwin was elected as deputy for the 26th District of La Florida.
 During her spell in the Chamber under the government of the also christian democratic Eduardo Frei Ruiz-Tagle (1994–2000), she was a member of the Permanent Commission on Education, Culture, Sports and Recreation, Family and Health.

 On 11 March 2000, she was appointed as Minister of Education by the centre-leftist President Ricardo Lagos (PPD), where Aylwin remained in the charge during the first three years of that presidency (2000–2006).
-During his management was implemented the controversial Credit with State guarantee (CAE; «Crédito con Aval del Estado»).
+During his management was implemented the controversial Credit with State guarantee (CAE; "Crédito con Aval del Estado").
 Nevertheless, as other little achievements there were the approval of the Constitutional Reform that establishes twelve years of compulsory and free schooling or the law which establishes teacher evaluation.

 After the Christian Democracy

-On 5 January 2018, she announced her resignation from Christian Democracy alongside other militants members from the centre-right faction «Progresismo con Progreso».
-Days later, she led the announcing of a new political moviment called «EnMarcha, which was based in Emmanuel Macron's campaign during 2017 French presidential election.
+On 5 January 2018, she announced her resignation from Christian Democracy alongside other militants members from the centre-right faction "Progresismo con Progreso".
+Days later, she led the announcing of a new political moviment called "EnMarcha", which was based in Emmanuel Macron's campaign during 2017 French presidential election.

-On 28 December 2020, it was reported by La Tercera newspaper that Aylwin was part of Sebastián Sichel's campaign team for 2021 Chilean presidential primaries alongside Juan José Santa Cruz: with whom ―alongside Sichel― founded El Dínamo newspaper on 14 November 2010.
+On 28 December 2020, it was reported by La Tercera newspaper that Aylwin was part of Sebastián Sichel's campaign team for 2021 Chilean presidential primaries alongside Juan José Santa Cruz: with whom―alongside Sichel―founded El Dínamo newspaper on 14 November 2010.
 Then, on 28 January 2021, she rermarked her support to Sichel.

+In 2022, she joined Amarillos por Chile.